branbarh/firebase-real-time-collaborative-text-editor/README.md

 # firebase-real-time-collaborative-text-editor
 This is a real time, collaborative text editor I created myself from scratch; it utilizes nothing but Firebase!

+To try the live demo, check out https://simplexshotz.github.io/firebase-real-time-collaborative-text-editor/

+Note that you should use different UIDs if testing it on multiple devices.
+In an real-world setting, you would likely use Firebase Auth, which generates UIDs automatically for each user, which is perfect for this!

 All code is free to use.

 Currently, it only supports entering and deleting text (at any position), but I plan to add support for selections, cutting/pasting, cursor/active user display, and more.